-Recommended brake fluid:
+Recommended brake fluid: DOT 4

 - Refill with the same type of brake fluid.
 Mixing fluids may result in a harmful chemical reaction and lead to poor braking performance. - Be careful that water or dust does not enter the brake fluid reservoir when refilling.
-Water will significantly lower the boiling point of the fluid and may result in vapor lock, and dirt may clog the ABS hydraulic unit valves.
+Water will significantly lower the boiling point of the or leaking.